| FLORA

 The

-ascent takes you on a climatic journey from the
+ascent takes you on a climatic journey from

-slopes soon turn into lush rainforest inhabited
+lower slopes soon turn into lush rainforest

-by elusive leopard, elephants, antelopes and buffalo.
+inhabited by elusive leopard, elephants, antelopes

-impressive giant groundsel up to 16 feet (5 metres)
+up to 16 feet (5 metres) high, along with huge

-high, along with huge lobelias and massive heathers.
+lobelias and massive heathers.
+Iridescent blue-green

-Iridescent blue-green sunbirds and drab brown
+sunbirds and drab brown but shrill-voiced alpine

-but shrill-voiced alpine chats inhabit this strange
+chats inhabit this strange world of giants.

-final achievement in this great African challenge.
+in this great African challenge.

 SEASONS